rafid29mehda/Multi-modal-Medical-Model/1/BreastNet-SVM.md

 ### **Step 5: Save and Load the Model**

-You can save the trained SVM model for later use and load it when needed.
+we can save the trained SVM model for later use and load it when needed.

 ```python
 import joblib